kennywall/import-test/_posts/2010-06-04-xauth--extended-authentication.md

 domain: apievangelist.com
 image: http://developer.yahoo.net/blog/xAuth.png
 ---
-{% include JB/setup %}<p>XAuth is a standard that is going to help make the social web smarter and more relevant.
+{% include JB/setup %}XAuth is a standard that is going to help make the social web smarter and more relevant.
 The goal of XAuth is to create a more relevant social experience across the web, and it is truly exciting that all of our partners are united on this front.
 It includes a light-weight XAuth JavaScript library that will allow service providers like Google, Microsoft, MySpace, Yahoo! to extend authenticated user services across the web to developers like Meebo, Gigya, DISQUS, and Janrain.
 Intelligent Social Tools
 There are too many choices when it comes to social sharing and as sites become more social, they are including JavaScript libraries or widgets for multiple services.
 Many of these services may attempt to make a connection back to their services to see if you are authenticated so that they can appear more relevant.
 Meanwhile the site is also trying to load the rest of its own page.
 The consequence is that the publisher's site may take just a bit longer to load, resulting in a possibly relevant but slower user experience.